GuruXdayal/SOC-Home-Lab/Log Ingestion & Data Sources/Readme.md

 ---

 ## ⚙️ Ingestion Health & Normalization
-**What to show:** Demonstrate that logs are decoded/normalized (fields extracted) and visible in Discover.
+**What to show:** Demonstrated that logs are decoded/normalized (fields extracted) and visible in Discover.
-**How validated:** Use Wazuh Discover to inspect fielded events (source, timestamp, hostname, event_type) and confirm decoders are applied.
+**How validated:** Used Wazuh Discover to inspect fielded events (source, timestamp, hostname, event_type) and confirm decoders are applied.
 **Why it matters:** Normalized fields enable rule correlation and meaningful analyst investigation later.

 <img width="918" height="543" alt="discover-field-view" src="https://github.com/user-attachments/assets/074c9c6e-28f7-4993-8e53-423e5a670927" />